bonuswalletapp/BonusWallet/README.md

-# Jaxre Bonus - Advanced, Open Source Ethereum Mobile Wallet & dApp Browser for Android
+# JAX RUPEE - Advanced, Open Source Ethereum Mobile Wallet & dApp Browser for Android

-Jaxre Bonus is an open source programmable blockchain apps platform.
+JAX RUPEE is an open source programmable blockchain apps platform.

-### Jaxre Bonus Is A Token Wallet
+### JAX RUPEE Is A Token Wallet

-Jaxre Bonus's focus is to provide an interface to interact with Ethereum Tokens in an intuitive, simple and full featured manner.
+JAX RUPEE's focus is to provide an interface to interact with Ethereum Tokens in an intuitive, simple and full featured manner.
 This is what sets us aside from other open source ethereum wallets.

-Jaxre Bonus is a decentralized wallet for the Jax.Money platform.
+JAX RUPEE is a decentralized wallet for the Jax.Money platform.
 It provides a way to manage WJAX, WJXN, JAXRE, JAXUD, and other digital assets conveniently and securely.

 Features:
 Secure
 Decentralized
 Convenient

-Jaxre Bonus allows you to store, send, and receive digital coins in complete safety and privacy.
+JAX RUPEE allows you to store, send, and receive digital coins in complete safety and privacy.
 It’s a non-custodial wallet that ensures only the owner has full control over the wallet account.

 The wallet lets users enjoy full decentralization of carrying out transactions with the leading cryptocurrencies.
 The app doesn't store any information about users’ accounts and doesn't require KYC for using basic features in the wallet.